gshipley/enterprise_training/EnterpriseManual.md

 ##**Clearing the broker application cache**

-At this point, you will notice that if you try to create a JBoss based application via the web console, that the application type is not available.
+At this point, you will notice if you try to create a JBoss based application via the web console that the application type is not available.
 This is because the broker host creates a cache of available gear types to increase performance.
 After adding a new cartridge, you need to clear this cache in order for the new gear type to be available to users.

 **Note:** Execute the following on the broker host.